Connect with others who understand.

 Medical Treatments for Bladder Spasms

-If you have tried these lifestyle changes and your bladder spasms have not improved, your doctor may help you choose one of many medical treatment options.
-These include physical therapy, Botox, intermittent self-catheterization, surgery, and medications.
+If lifestyle changes don’t improve your bladder spasms, your doctor may help you choose one of many medical treatment options.
+These include physical therapy, botulinum toxin, intermittent self-catheterization (ISC), surgery, and medications.

 Physical Therapy